Luke 13:18-21

 Similar contrast with the woman baking her bread, verse 21, kingdom of God like a woman.
 “Leaven that a woman took hid in three measures of flour till it was all leavened.”
 Now, unless you’ve been studying in your Bibles, the, in the back the table of weights and measures, you’re not gonna get the significance of what three measures of flour is.
 It’s not going to strike you with the same force that these listeners would have heard.

 His audience understood three measures, three sata.
 The word saton is the Greek name, for the Hebrew, se’ah, single se’ah.
-A single Santana flour, a little more than 16 pounds of flour.
-So, if you prefer the metric system, seven kilos of flour or in dry measure 13 point one three liters.
+A single saton of flour, a little more than 16 pounds of flour.
+So, if you prefer the metric system, seven kilos of flour or in dry measure 13.13 liters.
 That’s nearly 50 pounds of flour.
 This woman is making enough bread to feed more than 150 people.
 This is an astonishing baking operation.
 But it can’t happen without the addition of a little bit of yeast.

 Some yeast particles with invisible influence working its way through the flour.
-Small bit leaven that works its way through, the, the whole batch.
+Small bit of leaven that works its way through, the, the whole batch.
 Changing it.
 Affecting all of it.
 Big things come from very small beginnings.
-As we bring this into, just some things we’ve seen in Luke’s gospel, so far.
-We can see how this principal transfers clearly to us.
+As we bring this into, just some things we’ve seen in Luke’s gospel, so far we can see how this principal transfers clearly to us.
 Start with the citizens of God’s kingdom, those whom Jesus calls in Luke 12:32.
-He calls them “little flock.”
+He calls them, little flock.
 I mean, they’re not much to look at.
 Small, small in numbers, small in stature.
 What are they?

 I mean, those who believe in Luke’s gospel so far, they’re generally anonymous.
 They’re unknown to the pages of history.
 In the world’s eyes, they’re insignificant at best.
 At worst, they’re regarded as sheep to be slaughtered.
 Romans 8:36.
 They’re not only that, though, they may appear small.
 They may appear weak as sheep, “but they are more than conquerors, not on their own strength, but through him who loved us.”
 Romans 8:37.
 Many of them, most of them come from small, insignificant beginnings.

 Other citizens of God’s kingdom that we’ve seen in Luke’s gospel, some unknown, unnamed disciples, Luke 8:1.
-Also in Luke eight, one through three, some women who’ve been healed of evil spirits and infirmities, Luke 8:2.
-It doesn’t sound like a great recruiting pool, for your team, that’s on a dream team, you’re putting together.
+Also in Luke 8:1-3, some women who’ve been healed of evil spirits and infirmities, Luke 8:2.
+That doesn’t sound like a great recruiting pool, for your team, that’s on a dream team, you’re putting together.

 Consider their leader, Jesus Christ, king of this kingdom of God.
 He doesn’t enter the scene riding on a white stallion dressed in knights’ armor, conquering Romans, seizing the throne.
 It’s how we would have written the story.
 As far as anyone knew, this king came with no fanfare at all.
 In the smallest, humblest, most insignificant, of beings, of beginnings.
 The king of God’s kingdom, he’s born into the world in the darkness of night.
 A baby, a human baby, weak, vulnerable, swaddled in cloths, laid in a manger.
 He’s completely and utterly dependent on his mother for his survival, can’t even take care of himself.